OpenNMS/opennms/.circleci/README.md

 Each of the workflows in the "main" config then uses a `when:` field referencing various `trigger-*` parameters to enable or disable them.

-## Modifying build paths
+## Build paths

-The user has ability to modify the build path using two options
+The user has ability to modify the build path by
 1. using git commit:
-* When check in a change you can use hash-tag along with a keyword to enable build paths
+* You can use the following keywords to enable build path(s)

 | Keyword       | Description |
 | ------------- | ------------- |